 10 Tips on Using Oil for Cooking

-- Types of oil – Oils can be processed from any of a number of different vegetables or nuts, or some combination.
-Common types include canola, coconut, corn, grapeseed, olive, peanut, safflower, sesame, soybean, sunflower, and walnut.
+- Types of oil – Oils come from a number of different vegetables or nuts, or some combination.
+Common oils are canola, coconut, corn, grapeseed, olive, peanut, safflower, sesame, soybean, sunflower, and walnut.

 - Taste – Oils have different tastes.
-Some taste as you would expect; e.g. walnut oil has a nutty flavor.
-While I would describe the taste of olive oil simply as distinctive, connoisseurs distinguish among various brands as they would good wines.
+Some taste as you would expect.
+For example, walnut oil has a nutty flavor.
+Connoisseurs distinguish among various olive oils as they would good wines.
 Sesame oil, frequently used in small quantities in Asian cooking, has a heavy and pungent taste.
 Canola oil is bland, allowing the flavors of food cooked in it to come through.

 - Uses – When cooking, keep oil below its smoking point.
 Here’s a handy chart for the smoking points of various oils.
 Although type is not the sole factor in determining the actual smoking point; (it also depends, in part, on the age of quality of the oil), at least the chart will give you a general idea of which oils are good for specific types of cooking.